Tensorlabbet A blog of deep learnings

 In the software industry, widespread reporting posits AI and automation as the main cause for large-scale layoffs, but the degree of autonomy vs supervision that tools for agentic code generation require remains controversial.
 As an example, a recent study deployed frontier AI agent frameworks on projects sourced from online freelancing platforms with a success rate of just 2.5%.

+Rich Sutton appeared on the same podcast in a rather contentious earlier episode to share his view that LLMs are a dead end in AI research.
 He argues that, while surprisingly effective, LLMs have no internal ‘world model’ based on which they could explore potential actions and predict their outcomes, but instead merely mimic human use of language through imitation learning.
 He points out their lack of any actual goal towards which to take action as opposed to just mechanistically processing tokens.

 He notes that, whereas LLMs gain the ability for next-token prediction in a supervised learning phase, no such thing occurs in nature.
 Instead, he emphasizes their critical lack of continual learning abilities.
 According to his ‘Big World Hypothesis’ the world is too complex for any agent to successfully navigate without this ability to adapt and learn from experience.